 When the money ran out, I had to get a job.
-I was lucky enough to land one as a host and tour guide at Paul Masson Winery in Saratoga, California.
-This was the bottling facility where I learned about wine and wine-making (top photo).
+I was lucky enough to land one as a host and tour guide at Paul Masson Champagne Cellars in Saratoga, California.
+This was the bottling facility where I learned about wine and wine-making (photo).
 The facility was used primarily for bottling sparkling wines like “Crackling Rosé” and Brut Champagne.

 However, the champagne wasn’t the only brut.
 At 23, I had an intense bite with a complex finish; something of a cross between Woody Allen and Goethe’s young Werther.
 I say Werther, because I met my future wife, Heidi, there.
 We had a barrel of fun, but that’s another story.

 As a host, I worked in Paul Masson’s tasting hall, pouring wine and answering questions from visitors.
 We would get crowds of people–locals, vacationers, tourists.
 Buses from chartered tour companies came in regularly with visitors from all over the world.
 It was a great opportunity to meet people, learn about wine, and develop public relations skills.
 Well, it would have been a great opportunity, but I wasn’t mature enough to handle all the excitement.

 I wasn’t the only one horsing around and acting out, but you can’t run a business like a fraternity.
 I am convinced that the only thing that saved me from being fired was a very kind and patient manager named Terri Silva.
 I like to think we amused her.